reachlocal/liger/tutorials/4-ios-skeleton.md

 At minimum, give your product:

-* A name (human-friendly title for the App Store)
+* A name (This is the name of your app.
+It's displayed on the device and in the App Store.)
-* A Company Identifier (combined with the app name, this forms a unique ID used for certificates)
+* A Company Identifier (Combined with the app name, this forms a unique ID used for certificates)
-* A Class Prefix (prevents namespace collisions)
+* A three letter all uppercase Class Prefix (prevents namespace collisions with Apple's frameworks and third party projects)

 ![Screenshot](/media/tutorial/ios/1-create-empty-project/3-project-options.png)